DragonBox/u3d/README.md

 ## Security

-When you install Unity with this tool, you will have to grant it higher privileges so it can perfrom the installation.
-It means that under MacOS and Linux, you will be asked for your sudo password.
+When you install Unity with this tool, you will have to grant it higher privileges so it can perform the installation.
+It means that under MacOS and Linux, you will be asked for your `sudo` password.

 On Windows, you must launch a administrative command interface to be able to run `local_install` and `install` (only if you install for the latter).